-Join Bryan O'Neil Hughes for an in-depth discussion in this video Exporting without the Clipboard, part of Photoshop Insider Training: Optimizing Photoshop's Performance.
+Join Bryan O'Neil Hughes for an in-depth discussion in this video Exporting without the Clipboard, part of Photoshop: Optimizing Performance.

 We talked earlier about how when you want to move image content from one…file to another, it's better to drag it than to copy and paste it.…But, there are times when you do want to copy and paste, and use the clipboard.…So, with this image, maybe I want just the Mercedes emblem on the front.…And I can select that and hit Cmd+C to copy it.…And Cmd+V to paste it.
 And there's my layer, right there.…I can hit Cmd+V again and I'll…get another layer, and again for as many as I want.…This can be really helpful and we talked about how these…can take up room but we can purge them from within Photoshop.…